 * dating and socializing

 across a broad range of adults in Buenos Aires, Argentina.

 We requested the client information about past reports and performed an internal desk research to gather the available data.
-Together with two other anthropologists we performed ten "Day-in-the-life" studies of eight adults with diverse day-to-day routines.
+Together with two other anthropologists we performed eight "Day-in-the-life" studies of eight adults with diverse day-to-day routines.
 I spent one full day with a fashion designer.
 I accompanied and observed her as she moved through her daily public and private activities.
 Despite the limited amount of time spent with the participants we gathered insights that were useful to the company.
 After completion and analysis of the research my partners and I delivered an in-depth ethnographic report and a presentation to the marketing team detailing our findings.
 We also made recommendations for product ideas.

 1. Users might not take a shower everyday but the application of the deodorant is daily, even without a previous shower.

 2. We can build two models around time chosen for cleaning themselves: people who bath early in the morning want to start the day clean and fresh and people who bath at the end of the day want to go to bed clean and remove the dirt from the day.
 Each of these models has an impact on the general routine.

 3. Users apply deodorant to prevent odor as well as to cover it.
 It is perceived as a social obligation versus the perfume that is linked to pleasant smell and seduction.

 4. Is the context that judge the odor.
 In the context of a physical activity like practicing at the gym a bad smell it is accepted but during a regular work meeting that same smell it is criticized.